The National Archaeological Museum is the biggest museum in Greece, with a huge range of collections covering all periods of antiquity.

 Make sure you get a map of the museum and select the specific collections you want to see, depending on the age and interests of your kids.
 If they are very young, we believe that they will like the marble figurines, items from the pre-historic collection and the impressive sculpture collection.

 For older children we suggest, in addition to the above, the Mycenaean sculptures from the pre-historic collection, the Egyptian collection and also the antiquities from Thira (Santorini) island, located on the top floor of the museum.

 Families should know

-- For families with a buggy there is a ramp at the side entrance of the museum located at Vasileos Irakleiou St. If you do have a buggy, you might have some difficulty moving around the museum
+- For families with a buggy; there is a ramp at the side entrance of the museum located at Vasileos Irakleiou St. If you do have a buggy, you might have some difficulty moving around the museum

-- During free entrance days the museum is normally crowded
+- During free-entrance-days, the museum gets crowded

 Kids will love